-There are a couple of things I wished someone had told me earlier in life.
+There are a couple of minor things I wished someone had told me earlier in life.
 I’ve listed a few of them below.

 If you buy twenty pairs of identical socks, you’ll never have to pair socks again.
 For the rest of your life.
 Never.
 Again.

 It’s probably not a good idea to buy that ‘premium’ (loud) polo shirt.
 Or to pay through the roof for a little emblem on your chest.
 Nobody ever knocked well fitting clothes in solid colours.
 They minimise the chance of looking silly in photos a decade from now.